noahgift/data-engineering-and-dataops/README.md

 The quality of your posts and how others view and respond to them are the most valued.
 A single statement mostly implying “I agree” or “I do not agree” is not counted as a post.
 Explain, clarify, politely ask for details, provide details, persuade, and enrich communications for a great discussion experience.
 Please note, there is a requirement to respond to at least two fellow class members’ posts.
 Also, remember to cite all sources—when relevant—in order to avoid plagiarism.

 #### Online Communication Etiquette

-Beyond interacting with your instructor and peers in discussions, you will be expected to communicate by Canvas message, email, and sync session.
+Beyond interacting with your instructor and peers in discussions, you will be expected to communicate by Teams message, email, and sync session.
 Your instructor may also make themselves available by phone or text.
 In all contexts, keep your communication professional and respect the instructor’s posted availability.

 Just as you expect a response when you send a message to your instructor, please respond promptly when your instructor contacts you.
 Your instructor will expect a response within two business days.
 This will require that you log into the course site regularly and set up your notifications to inform you when the instructor posts an announcement, provides feedback on work or sends you a message.

 #### Participation and Attendance

-This course will not meet at a particular time each week.
-All course goals, session learning objectives, and assessments are supported through classroom elements that can be accessed at any time.
-To measure class participation (or attendance), your participation in threaded discussion boards is required, graded, and paramount to your success in this course.
-Please note that any scheduled synchronous meetings are optional.
-While your attendance is highly encouraged, it is not required and you will not be graded on your attendance or participation.
+This course will meet at a particular time each week.
+Additioanlly, all course goals, session learning objectives, and assessments are supported through classroom elements that can be accessed at any time.
+To measure class participation (or attendance), your participation in threaded discussion boards is required, graded, and important to your success in this course.
+Please note that any scheduled synchronous meetings are REQUIRED.

 ### Course Technology

 This course will involve a number of different types of interactions.
-These interactions will take place primarily through Microsoft Teams.
+These interactions will take place primarily through Microsoft Teams, GitHub and Zoom.
 Please take the time to navigate through the course and become familiar with the course syllabus, structure, and content and review the list of resources below.

 #### Required Technical Skills

 Students in an online program should be able to do the following:

-* Communicate Teams discussion forums.
+* Communicate via Teams discussion forums.
-* Use web browsers and navigate the World Wide Web.
+* Use web browsers and navigate the World Wide Web and use tools like ChatGPT.
 * Use the learning management system Teams.
-* Use Teams
+* Use GitHub
+* Create demo videos
+* Write Rust code
-* Use applications to create documents and presentations (e.g., Microsoft Word, PowerPoint).
+* Use Cloud Computing and Cloud Computing Labs
-* Use applications to share files (e.g., Box, Google Drive).

-#### Required Digital Literacy Skills

-In order to be successful in an online course, students should be able to locate, evaluate, apply, create, and communicate information using technology.

-Students in this online course should be able to do the following:

-* Create, name, compose, upload, and attach documents.
-* Download, modify, upload, attach document templates.
-* Create, name, design, and upload presentations.
-* Access and download Course Reserve readings; read and review PDF documents.
-* Access and use a digital textbook.
-* Record and upload video taken with a webcam or smartphone.
-* Use the library website for scholarly research tasks.
-* Search the Internet strategically and assess the credibility of Internet sources.
-* Participate in threaded discussions by contributing text responses, uploading images, sharing links.
-* Coordinate remote work with peers, which may include contacting each other by e-mail, phone, video conference, or shared document.
-* Edit and format pages in the course site using a WYSIWIG (What You See is What You Get) editor or basic HTML.
-* Using a quizzing tool to answer multiple choice, true/false, matching, and short response questions within a given time period.
-* Follow directions to engage with a remote proctor by text, webcam, and audio.
-* Use a video player to review content, including pausing and restarting video.